Shane Drumgold: Career

 The matter of R v Rappel later became the subject of the 2020 book, The First Time He Hit Her.
 In 2019 Drumgold was appointed Senior Counsel and was selected by the Australian Bar Association to deliver the Silks address at the High Court of Australia Gala Silks Dinner in February 2020.
 An article in the New South Wales Bar Association Bar News later noted “[Drumgold] delivered a speech so inspiring and eloquent, that it drew a standing ovation.
 Among other things, Shane spoke of our responsibilities as role models and our obligation to build a profession that not only embraces but celebrates diversity in all of its forms.”

-On 1 January 2019, Drumgold was appointed the Australian Capital Territory’s fifth Director of Public Prosecutions.
-His time as Director has not been without controversy.
-An example of this controversy was his decision not to proceed with charges against a man who assisted his wife commit suicide on public interest grounds in the matter of Police v O’Riordan.
+On 1 January 2019, Drumgold was appointed the Australian Capital Territory's fifth Director of Public Prosecutions.
+Drumgold was criticised for his decision not to proceed with charges against a man who helped his wife commit suicide on public interest grounds in the matter of Police v O'Riordan.

+Shane Drumgold retired as ACT Director of Public Prosecutions in August 2023 accepting that his position had become 'untenable' after a 600-page report of inquiry into the prosecution in the Brittany Higgins rape allegation case found 'several serious findings of misconduct' against him.
+The findings included that Mr Drumgold deliberately misled the court, and misused legal professional privilege to avoid disclosing exculpatory evidence to the defence, all findings that Drumgold has strongly disputed.
+Section 14B of the Inquiries Act allowed the ACT Government up to one month to consider the response and consult those mentioned in the report, however it was reported on widely by The Australian newspaper after Walter Sofronoff admitted that he provided an advance copy to The Australian newspaper, who published widely on the findings.
+The ACT Government advised it was investigating whether this advance disclosure could be found to be illegal.

+Drumgold challenged the Sofronoff report in a judicial review before the ACT Supreme Court.
+Following a three day hearing, Kaye AJ of the ACT Supreme Court declared that all adverse findings against Drumgold gave rise to an apprehension that they might have been influenced by the views held and publicly expressed by Ms Albrechtsen from The Australian, and further declared that one finding that a cross-examination of Senator Linda Reynolds was grossly unethical was also legally unreasonable, and that a further finding that Drumgold made a false statement to the Chief Police Officer also failed to observe natural justice.
+Kaye AJ further ordered that the ACT Government pay Drumgold's costs including any reserved costs save for any costs incurred in respect of the abandoned ground 1.